check_setup

 - x_train

 Matrix or data.frame/data.table.
-Contains the data used to estimate the (conditional) distributions for the features needed to properly estimate the conditional expectations in the Shapley formula.
+Data used to estimate the (conditional) feature distributions needed to properly estimate the conditional expectations in the Shapley formula.

 - x_explain

 Matrix or data.frame/data.table.
-Contains the the features, whose predictions ought to be explained.
+Features for which predictions should be explained.

 - approach